What support are you looking for?

 blog-images-2-3

 Anyone who has had to deal with local government understands the challenges with this bureaucracy.
-Parents of a child with an Education, Health and Care Plan (EHCP) have to regularly deal with this confusing part of the education system.
+Parents of a child with an Education, Health and Care Plan (EHCP) know how complex the education system can be.
 When a school placement is failing, educating your child at home can be a viable solution.

-However, before you make that decision, there is a critical distinction you must understand: the difference between Elective Home Education (EHE) and Education Otherwise Than At School (EOTAS).
+However, before making that decision, it’s essential to understand the difference between Elective Home Education (EHE) and Education Otherwise Than At School (EOTAS).

-These are not interchangeable.
-Understanding the difference is important, as it has important consequences for the support your child is legally entitled to and the financial and legal responsibility you will carry.
+These terms sound similar but have very different legal and financial implications.
+Understanding the difference is important.
+It has important consequences for the support your child is legally entitled to, and the financial and legal responsibility you will carry.

 What is Elective Home Education (EHE)?